Malbec

 1. Malbec loves the sun.
 Sunshine helps ripen Malbec’s thick skins.
 These skins have high levels of the color pigment (anthocyanin).

 2. Argentina “saved” Malbec.
 Before Argentina took on Malbec, it was just a minor grape in South-West France.
-Today, Malbec makes up three quarters of Argentina’s vineyards and is spread throughout the world.
+Today, Malbec makes up three-quarters of Argentina’s vineyards and is spread throughout the world.

 3. Blind tasting clue!
-One of Malbec’s classic “tells” in blind tasting is its bright magenta rim and opaque purple color.
+One of Malbec’s classic “tells” in a blind tasting is its bright magenta rim and opaque purple color.

 4. The higher the better.
 Malbec struggles to maintain acidity in lower elevations but does fabulously in higher elevation spots where there is a large diurnal temperature shift (cold nights and sunny days).

 5. Malbec is a team player.
 Single-varietal Malbec wines are tasty, but be sure to try a Malbec blend with Cabernet Sauvignon.
-Malbec is a blending grape in Red Bordeaux Blends.
+Malbec is a blending grape in red Bordeaux blends.

 7. Less oak than you might think.
-Malbec is so fruity and smooth, it often doesn’t need as much oak-aging.
+Malbec is so fruity and smooth, it often doesn’t need as much oak aging.
 Affordable Malbec wines may only get 4–6 months in oak whereas, top-shelf Malbec get as much as 18–20 months in oak.

 Price Quality Pyramid of Malbec Wines in 2016